c6o/docs/content/guides/firstapp.md

 ### Provisioner

-We'll focus on implementing the create action for Node-RED to install Node-RED with the CLI using the [Node-RED provisioner module]() as a reference.
+We'll focus on implementing the create action for Node-RED to install Node-RED with the CLI using the Node-RED provisioner module as a reference.

 The Node-RED provisioner module directory layout is as follows:

 * `/node-red`
-  * `/k8s` - kubernetes templates above
+  * `/k8s` - Kubernetes templates above
   * `/src` - Typescript source
     * `/mixins` - provisioner method implementations
     * `/ui` - provisioner UI web components